Stem Cell Therapy

 Stem cell therapy uses the unique ability of stem cells to regenerate and repair damaged tissues.
 Two main categories:

 Hematopoietic stem cells (HSCs): Often used in bone marrow transplants for blood disorders and cancers.
-An example: the first “Berlin Patient” HIV cure via CCR5-mutated HSC transplant Medical Tourism Magazine+1The Scottish Sun+1.
+An example: the first “Berlin Patient” HIV cure via CCR5-mutated HSC transplant.

 Mesenchymal or pluripotent stem cells (iPSCs): Employed in trials for orthopedics, cardiac repair, neurological diseases, diabetes, and others.